Ober has already taken several major steps to better control its C02 emissions:

 - renewal of its fleet with eco-vehicles

 We wanted to go further in relation to our carbon footprint, and as such, we have decided to plant 1,500 trees through EcoTree.
-Trees are genuine carbon sinks and will make up for a significant portion of our annual emissions.
+Trees are genuine carbon sinks we are helping to create them and to preserve the French forest.

 By entering into a partnership with the young French startup EcoTree in 2019

 EcoTree is calling on all French people to take on a major challenge: to renew and sustainably manage French forests.
 The startup was born out of an observation: ecological action is not sufficiently encouraged in France.
 The founders then purchased several forests to sustainably manage them with the expertise of their qualified forestry teams.
 Nowadays, they extend an offer of ownership to anyone who wants to become a tree owner in these forests.

 - Trees boost biodiversity by providing shelter, food, and protection to several species of birds, insects, small mammals, mushrooms, etc

 - They serve as shelter for animals and facilitate the transition of beneficial species toward the crops.

 - The extinction of a single plant species can cause the extinction of 30 animal species.
 The biological and environmental richness of forests is the source of life

 - Trees structure landscapes and prevent erosion.
 They stabilize and regulate soil hydrology and groundwater table levels

 - They improve agricultural crop yields and foster economic diversification for farmers.
 Their economic and social functions contribute to the well-being of the population